lkumle/onlineVRtoolbox_tutorials/docs/unity/PUTrequest.md

 ## Uploading data to the web application

-Now that we have established a connection with the web server and retrieved a subject number, we can start the experiment.
-Let's assume we have a simple experiment with two blocks.
-In each block, we want to collect some data and then upload it to the web application.
-To upload data to the web application, we need to implement a PUT request.
-A PUT request is used to send data to the server, in our case, the experiment data collected during the experiment.
+Now that we’ve established a connection with the web server and retrieved a subject number, we’re ready to start the experiment.

+Let’s assume a simple experiment structure with two blocks.
+After each block, we want upload the data we recorded to the web application.
+To do this, we'll use a PUT request, which is typically used to send data to a server—in our case, the data recorded during each block.
-Let's first see how we can address the upload functionality in the `ExperimentHandler.cs`, where we can call the `ConnectionHandler.UploadData()` function to trigger the upload process.

-First, a note on storing data locally before uploading it: The Upload function looks for locally stored data in csv format.
-That is, on the participants device.
-That is, we need to create a file on the participants device where we can store the data collected during the experiment.
+We’ll handle the upload via the `ConnectionHandler.UploadData()` method, which we'll call from within `ExperimentHandler.cs.`

+### Storing data locally before uploading

+Before we upload anything, we first need to store the data locally on the participant’s device.
+The upload function expects data to be saved as a .csv file.

+**To do this:**
-To do this, we will create a new file for each block of the experiment.
-This file will be stored in the **persistent data path** of the application, which is a location where a unity application downloaded from a game store has writing acces.
-Usually this might be used to e.g., store game progress or settings.
-In our case, we will use it to store the experiment data collected during the experiment.
+- We’ll create one CSV file per block of the experiment.
+- These files will be stored in Unity’s **persistent data path** —a platform-specific folder where applications downloaded from a game store have permission to write data.
+It’s typically used for things like save files or settings; in our case, we’ll use it to store experimental data.

-We included an example of how to create a file in the persistent data path in the `ExperimentHandler.cs` file.
-The code snippet below shows how to create a file for each block of the experiment and then write some data into it.
-A note on filename: to make these unique on the server and avoid writing over existing files, we use the structure "onlineVR_{subjectNumber}_{date-time}_B{block}.csv".

-Then, when we are ready to upload that data, we can close it and provide the `ConnectionHandler.UploadData()` function with the filename and filepath of the data file.
-This then uploads the data to the web application.
+An example implementation is included in ExperimentHandler.cs.
+The snippet below shows how to:

+1. Create a new file in the persistent data path.
+2. Write data into the file for the current block.

+{: .new-title}
+> Note on file naming convention
+>
+> To avoid overwriting data when multiple participants upload files, we use the following filename format: *onlineVR_{subjectNumber}_{datetime}_B{block}.csv*
+> This ensures each file is uniquely identifiable on the server.
+Feel free to adjust the naming convention to suit your needs, but make sure it remains unique for each participant and block/upload.

 ```c#